Leonard Dubkin: Career

+Dubkin left Chicago as a young man, feeling determined to "cultivate the attitude and garner the life experiences he felt were necessary to [be] a writer", and traveled around the country by freighthopping.
+When he needed money, he would stop at a city and pick up work as a reporter for one of the local papers.
+He lived this lifestyle for approximately two years, reporting for papers such as the Times-Picayune and The Sacramento Bee.

 Dubkin had difficulty committing to the topics assigned by editors in favor of observing nature.
 En route to cover a plane crash at Midway Airport, he stopped to observe a cricket singing in a field.
 By the time he got to the scene of the accident, all the survivors had been taken away.
 He missed another story by exploring a church tower where pigeons went to nest or die.
 On a pivotal case in which he was sent to interview a murder suspect, he became distracted by squirrels nesting in the walls of the suspect's home.
-Upon returning to the office without a scoop, he was fired.
+Upon returning to the office without a scoop, he was fired from the Chicago Daily News.

+During the Great Depression, Dubkin worked as a cab driver.
+In the 1930s, he launched a talent directory of Chicago stage and radio actors, which he updated and published annually until the mid-1950s.
+This successful business allowed him to write his novels, review books for the New York Times, and correspond with other nature writers, such as Rachel Carson, Euell Gibbons, and Edwin Way Teale.

 In the following period of unemployment and occasional dispiriting office jobs, he took to observing nature closely instead of looking for work.
 Among the creatures he observed in Chicago were ballooning spiders, bats, crickets, Polyphemus Moths and Cecropia moths.

 He eventually found work as an amateur naturalist, writing about his subject in a newspaper column with Lerner Newspapers and in his own books.

 He authored six books, now out of print, about the natural history of Chicago, arguing for the preservation of secret places, small parks, and urban wildlife.
 He wrote a column called "The Birds and Bees" in the Lerner Newspapers, published between 1950 and 1972.
 During this time there was little to no nature writing taking place in Chicago - conservation efforts focused on larger suburban spaces, such as forest preserves.

 He became a champion of everyday wildlife and promoted the idea that wildlife worth observing was not necessarily exotic.

 A city park in Chicago is named for him, Dubkin Park, where he often ate lunch while working for the Lerner Newspapers.
 The park has a community garden, many species of native and non-native plants, and a blank wall along the CTA tracks.
 Before she died in 2016, his daughter planted a peony in his memory at the park.
 It is still there.